 Competition

 Insert high level insight about what else is going on in the city, region and UK on the dates the show is taking place that might result in audience dilution.

+For the “outdoor” family market – there is no real competition in Hull during this time.
+Richard III will still be on at Hull Truck but coming to the end of its run.
+Ferens Art Gallery and HSG will both have their visual arts programmes running during this time.

+REGIONAL

 SWOT Analysis